VadimV1/Machine-Learning/README.md

-In those notebooks from 1 to 3, I've implemented basic ML models from scratch using only numpy and discussing the performance of them as the notebooks progress.
+In the following notebooks, I've implemented basic ML models from scratch using only numpy and comparing their results and properties as a part of a university course to learn from.